AElfProject/AElf/docs/resources/smart-contract-apis/referendum.md

 This method changes the thresholds associated with proposals.
 All fields will be overwritten by the input value and this will affect all current proposals of the organization.
 Note: only the organization can execute this through a proposal.

 **ProposalReleaseThreshold**:
-- **minimal approval threshold**: the new value for the minimum approval threshold.
+- **minimal approval threshold**: the minimum locked token amount threshold for approval.
-- **maximal rejection threshold**: the new value for the maximal rejection threshold.
+- **maximal rejection threshold**: the maximal locked token amount threshold for rejection.
-- **maximal abstention threshold**: the new value for the maximal abstention threshold.
+- **maximal abstention threshold**: the maximal locked token amount threshold for approval.
-- **minimal vote threshold**: the new value for the minimal vote threshold.
+- **minimal vote threshold**: the minimum locked token amount threshold for all votes.

 After a successful execution, an **OrganizationThresholdChanged** event log can be found in the transaction result.